lambdamusic/extempore-extensions/README.md

 No documentation yet, but various examples of what the extensions look like are available on [The Musical Code](https://github.com/lambdamusic/The-Musical-Code) and its counterpart [YouTube channel](https://www.youtube.com/channel/UCanqSICbxzRNEZGMlu8qfyw).

+NOTE: The extensions have been developed to support **MIDI** composition / livecoding primarily.

 Files

 * `init_midi` helpers for playing midi instruments